csu-arec-330/csu-arec-330.github.io/course-materials.md

 layout: page
 title: Course Materials and Schedule
 permalink: /course-materials/
-description: Listing of course modules and topics.
+description: Listing of course materials associated with each module
 ---